ascrypt/Checkout.PaymentGateway/README.md

 I have implemented client based rate limiting into the app using the `AspNetCoreRateLimiting` package and used the Api Keys as clients.

 ## Logging
-I have added `SeriLog` for structured file logging.
-The settings can be changed through the appsettings file.

-By default the log files can be found in the /Logs folder
+For Logging, I used Serilog and by default the log files writes to console.

 ## Containerization (Docker)